react-native-share/react-native-share/README.md

 ---
 # Troubleshooting
 ---

+#### LinkPresentation.h file not found

+1. Check iOS SDK version running this command: `xcodebuild -showsdks`
+2. If your SDK is 12 or lower you need to update to Xcode 11 with iOS SDK 13
+3. Build the app with Xcode 11 and everything works ok

 #### Share Remote PDF File with Gmail & WhatsApp (iOS)

 When sharing a pdf file with base64, there are two current problems.